vsrinivas/fuchsia/CONTRIBUTING.md

 ## Submitting changes

 To submit a patch to Fuchsia, you may first need to generate a cookie to authenticate you to Gerrit.
 To generate a cookie, log into Gerrit and click the "Generate Password" link at the top of https://fuchsia.googlesource.com.
 Then, copy the generated text and execute it in a terminal.

-Once authenticated, follow these steps to submit a patch to Fuchsia:
+Once authenticated, follow these steps to submit a patch to a repo in Fuchsia:

 ```
 # create a new branch
 git checkout -b branch_name

 # write some awesome stuff, commit to branch_name
-vim some_file ...
+# edit some_file ...
+git add some_file
+# if specified in the repo, follow the commit message format
 git commit ...

-# upload the patch to gerrit
+# upload the patch to Gerrit
+# `jiri help upload` lists flags for various features, e.g. adding reviewers
-jiri upload # Adds default topic - ${USER}-add_feature_foo
+jiri upload # Adds default topic - ${USER}-branch_name
 # or
+jiri upload -topic="custom_topic"
+# or
 git push origin HEAD:refs/for/master

+# at any time, if you'd like to make changes to your patch, use --amend
+git commit --amend

 # once the change is landed, clean up the branch
 git branch -d branch_name